 All subspecies have highly domed shells as adults (shaped like a hamburger bun), with a lot of texture, and jagged saw-toothing along the back marginals.
 Juveniles lack this saw-toothing.
 Sliders have large, square heads compared to Cooters and Painted Turtles as well.
 The adult Yellow-bellied Slider is mostly black, with a yellow belly, and a swirl of yellow behind the eye that fades with age.
 Juveniles are more green with some patterning on the shell.
 Red-eared Sliders are usually greener when they are younger, but they get pretty dark with age.
 They have a red stripe behind they eye, which fades with age as well, before the whole turtle starts to lighten towards an ivory color with black accents.
 Cumberland Sliders are similar to the Red-eared, but their stripe starts as yellow, before turning a rusty brown with age.

-Similar Species: The River Cooter is often confused for this species, but the cooter lacks the distinct facial markings of these three subspecies, as well as they have flatter shells and smaller heads.
+Similar Species: The River Cooter and Coastal Plain Cooter are often confused for this species, but the cooters lacks the distinct facial markings of these three subspecies, as well as they have flatter shells and smaller heads.

 Maps and External Sources